just-buildsystem/justbuild/share/man/just-graph-file.5.md

  - *`"TREE"`* artifacts refer to trees defined in the action graph.
 The defining data are
     - the *`"id"`*, a string with the name of the tree.
+ - *`"TREE_OVERLAY"`* artifacts refer to trees defined as the result of overlaying earlier trees.
+The defining data are
+    - the *`"id"`*, a string with the name of the tree overlay.

 Actions and their serialization
 -------------------------------